SFTtech/wirespider/README.md

 ### Contact

-If you have questions, suggestions, encounter any problem, please join our Matrix or IRC channel and ask!
+If you have questions, suggestions, encounter any problem, please join our Matrix channel and ask!

 ```
 #sfttech:matrix.org
-irc.freenode.net #sfttech
 ```

 Of course, create [issues](https://github.com/SFTtech/wirespider/issues)